AJ-AI1/ai-case-study/README.md

 	1.2 Founders, incorporation, and how the idea came about 1.3 Funding
 ## 2. Business Activities
-	2.1 Specific problem Microsoft is trying to solve
+	2.1 Specific problems with solution
 	2.2 Intended customer and the market size
 	2.3 Solution major competitors cannot offer
 ## 3. Landscape